Restless Legs Syndrome (RLS)

 Restless legs syndrome (RLS) is a recognized neurological disorder that can interfere with resting or falling asleep.
 If you have restless legs syndrome, a typical night might go like this: You lie down in bed, ready to go to sleep, and just as your body begins to relax, an uncomfortable leg sensations begins to overwhelm your legs.
 You try to ignore the crawling, tingling, or itching in your legs, hoping it will go away, but it only gets worse.
 You toss and turn for a while, but eventually the urge to move is too much.
 You get out of bed to stretch and pace the floor and, for a moment, you find relief.
 But when you lie down again, the restless sensations in your legs start all over again.

 Although restless legs syndrome (RLS) is common—many studies estimate that 1 out of 10 people have it—it hasn’t always been easy to find help and support.
 Unfortunately, many RLS sufferers never get proper treatment because it’s hard to explain and often misdiagnosed as being “nervous.”
 Other people—even doctors—may not take restless legs seriously, recognize the symptoms, or realize it’s a real medical condition.
 Those who haven’t experienced the distressing symptoms may not understand how severely restless legs syndrome can impact the quality of your rest and that of your bed partner.
+Left untreated it can even trigger depression or anxiety.

 The good news is that recent research has increased our understanding of restless legs syndrome, leading to more effective treatments.
 At the same time, restless legs syndrome is becoming more widely recognized.
 If you or your partner suffers from restless legs syndrome, there are plenty of options to help you find relief and get the sleep you need.